 The Doctor’s Hidden Life And The Timeless Child

-At the beginning of this season, the Doctor’s old friend/long-time nemesis taunted her saying that he knew something that proved that everything that had been told the Doctor was a lie and that lie was why he destroyed the Time Lords and decimated their homeworld of Gallifrey.
+At the beginning of this season, the Doctor’s old friend/long-time nemesis The Master taunted her saying that he knew something that proved that everything that had been told to the Doctor was a lie and that lie was why he destroyed the Time Lords and decimated their homeworld of Gallifrey.
 In the season finale, the Master pulls the Doctor into the Matrix, a cyber-realm of sorts made up of the Time Lords entire knowledge and experience.
 There he reveals that she is not a Gallifreyan at all, but something much more.
 Found as a child by an early pre-Time Lord Gallifreyan explorer by the name of Tecteun in front of a mysterious trans-dimensional gate, the future Doctor was brought back to Gallifrey.
-After what should have been a lethal accident, the child regenerates – the first time any Gallifreyan has seen such a thing, Tecteun experiments on the child, ultimately unlocking the process and imbuing certain Gallifreyans with the ability, though limiting them to a dozen times through the cycle.
-Those Gallifreyans go on to be Time Lords.
+After what should have been a lethal accident, the child regenerates – the first time any Gallifreyan has seen such a thing.
+Tecteun experiments on the child, ultimately unlocking the process and imbuing certain Gallifreyans with the ability, though limiting them to a dozen times through the cycle.
+Those Gallifreyans go on to become known as the Time Lords.

-It is implied that the work was unsavory and after some time the Doctor decided to leave.
+It is implied that the Division’s work was unsavory and after some time the Doctor decided to leave.
 At this point, the Doctor’s memory was wiped completely and it appears as if he was then forced to regenerate into a child, who would grow up to become the First Doctor, as portrayed by William Hartnell back when the series debuted in 1963.

 Talking About My Regeneration